nargesr/modelAD_piplines/long_read/Kallisto_LR/README.md

 ## setting up and install neccessary packages

-### install LR kallisto
+### Install LR kallisto

-Lr-kallisto is located in [https://github.com/bound-to-love/kallisto.git](this repo) and you can use the following commands for installation:
+LR-kallisto is located in [https://github.com/bound-to-love/kallisto.git](this repo)! and you can use the following commands for installation:

 ```bash
 git clone https://github.com/bound-to-love/kallisto.git